 The OBD system shall indicate the failure of an emission-related component or system when that failure results in emissions exceeding the OBD threshold limits referred to in paragraph 5.5.1.
 In satisfying the requirements of paragraph 5.3.1., the OBD system shall, at a minimum, monitor for:

-[5.3.4.1.
-Catalytic converter deterioration
+5.3.4.1.
+Catalytic converter deterioration and performance

-The reduction in the efficiency of the catalytic converter with respect to emissions of hydrocarbons and nitrogen oxides.
+The reduction in the efficiency of the catalytic converter with respect to emissions of hydrocarbons and nitrogen oxides shall be monitored.
 Manufacturers may monitor the front catalyst alone or in combination with the next catalyst(s) downstream.
-Each monitored catalyst or catalyst combination shall be considered to be malfunctioning if the emissions exceed the NMHC/THC or NOx thresholds provided for in paragraph 5.5.1.]
+Each monitored catalyst or catalyst combination shall be considered to be malfunctioning if the emissions exceed the NMHC or NOx thresholds identified in paragraph 5.5.1.

 5.3.4.2.
+Notwithstanding paragraph 5.3.4.1., a Contracting Party may choose not to require the monitoring of the catalytic converter.

+(a) A Contracting Party not requiring the monitoring of the catalytic converter may prescribe other conditions that the exhaust system needs to satisfy.

+(b) A Contracting Party may apply paragraph 5.3.4.2. to limited vehicle class(es).

+5.3.4.3.
 Engine misfire